yawasante-dev/yawasante-dev/README.md

 > *"Technology isn't just about coding — it's about creating, innovating, and making a meaningful impact on global society."*

-I'm a **Software Engineer, ML Developer, and Full Stack Developer** with a passion for building scalable, intelligent systems.
+I'm a **Software Engineer, ML Developer, and Full Stack Developer** from Ghana with a passion for building scalable, intelligent systems.
 Currently focused on pushing the boundaries of AI/ML while also crafting polished web experiences.

-- 🔭 Building **JobPilotAI** — an end-to-end career prep platform for tech professionals
 - 🧠 Deepening expertise in **AI/ML, Python, and Full-Stack (MERN)**
-- 🌍 Founder @ **[Zoharix](https://zoharix.com)** | Creator @ **TechTutor TV**
+- 🏆 Ranked **Ghana #2** in public contributions & commits on GitHub
 - 🤝 Open to collaborations on impactful, research-driven projects

 ---